Updated November 21, 2017

 Amazon ECS supports only its native scheduler.

-Container Engine is built on top of Kubernetes, which is a pluggable architecture.
-As such, Container Engine is fully compatible with the Kubernetes scheduler, which is open source and can run in any environment that Kubernetes can run in.
+Kubernetes Engine is built on top of Kubernetes, which is a pluggable architecture.
+As such, Kubernetes Engine is fully compatible with the Kubernetes scheduler, which is open source and can run in any environment that Kubernetes can run in.

 On Amazon ECS, you can create a script to deploy tasks on each node.
 However, this behavior is not built into the service.